North Carolina Astronomers' Meeting (NCAM)

 Abstract submission

-If you would like to present an oral or display presentation at the NCAM meeting, you will be able to do so soon through an online form.
-The submission deadline is Tuesday, 19 September.
+If you would like to present an oral or display presentation at the NCAM meeting, you can register online by Sept.
+17. (The form will be available in August.)

 Display presentations